Skip to main content

 1. Mechanical Factors:

-a) Milking Machine Settings: Incorrect vacuum levels or pulsation rates can cause excessive mechanical stress on the teats, leading to congestion.
+Milking Machine Settings: Incorrect vacuum levels or pulsation rates can cause excessive mechanical stress on the teats, leading to congestion.
 In this case, the congestion is mostly related to the barrel of the teat.

-b) Teat Cup Liners: Worn or poorly fitting liners can cause uneven pressure distribution, contributing to tissue oedema and congestion.
+Teat Cup Liners: Worn or poorly fitting liners can cause uneven pressure distribution, contributing to tissue oedema and congestion.
 As for the congestion caused by the liners, it usually happens at the teat-end.

-2. Physiological Factors:
+1. Physiological Factors:

-a) Oxytocin Release: Insufficient oxytocin release can lead to incomplete milk let-down, causing milk retention and subsequent congestion.
+Oxytocin Release: Insufficient oxytocin release can lead to incomplete milk let-down, causing milk retention and subsequent congestion.

-b) Vascular Changes: During the milking process, increased blood flow to the teat can cause vascular congestion, especially if there is impaired venous return.
+Vascular Changes: During the milking process, increased blood flow to the teat can cause vascular congestion, especially if there is impaired venous return.

-3. Environmental and Management Factors:
+1. Environmental and Management Factors:

-a) Milking Frequency: Infrequent milking can lead to overfilling of the udder, which increases pressure and the risk of teat congestion.
+Milking Frequency: Infrequent milking can lead to overfilling of the udder, which increases pressure and the risk of teat congestion.

-b) Hygiene: Poor hygiene practices can lead to mastitis, which can exacerbate congestion due to inflammation and swelling.
+Hygiene: Poor hygiene practices can lead to mastitis, which can exacerbate congestion due to inflammation and swelling.

-Among the primary causes of teat congestion, mechanical ones play a key role.
-For this reason, in the next Blog episode we will focus on them, to understand them as much as possible in order to prevent teat congestion and make sure milk extraction is as efficient as possible.
+For this reason, in the next Blog episode, we will focus on them, in order to prevent teat congestion and make sure milk extraction is as efficient as possible.